15 Beginner Budgeting Tips to Save Money the Right Way

-11. Try a No-Spend Challenge
+11. Try a no-spend challenge.

 A no-spend challenge is a great way to reset your spending and evaluate your habits.

-For fixed expenses and saving goals, set up automatic transfers to your savings account to keep yourself from spending that money elsewhere.
+For fixed expenses and saving goals, set up automatic transfers to your high-yield savings account to keep yourself from spending that money elsewhere.
 If you can, schedule the transfers for the beginning of the month to ensure you can afford them before the rest of your discretionary purchases.

-13. Use Lots of Categories
+13. Use lots of categories.